Omaha 11010 Emmet St 402-614-6666

 Do People Use Linoleum Flooring Anymore?

 Did you know linoleum was the material used in the world’s first vinyl flooring system?
-It debuted in 1860, and this rugged, durable, and easy-to-clean material was popular in new home construction for at least the next 100 years.
+It debuted in 1860, and this rugged, easy-to-clean material and resilient flooring material was popular in new home construction for at least the next 100 years.
 The introduction of modern vinyl floors, such as planks and ceramic tiles, shifted the market away from the traditional linoleum flooring system for homes.
 Linoleum floor coverings fell out of favor in the 1940s to 2000s, but it’s making a comeback in recent years.

 Do People Use Linoleum Flooring Anymore?